-Children in fifth through eighth grades are screened for vision, hearing, dental defects, height and weight.
+Students are screened for vision, hearing, dental defects, height, and weight.
 Students entering the Student Assistance Process at any grade level, and those about whom health concerns are identified to the school nurse may also be screened.
 Parents who do not wish their child to participate in the school screening program must communicate this in writing to the school health office at the start of the school year.
 Because Nebraska statutes require school-age screening, parents who remove their child from the screening program must submit findings from an alternate medical provider to the school by December 1.